stezu/stripe-for-woocommerce/README.txt

 2. The form with saved cards and an icon for card identification.
 3. Saved cards displayed on the account page.
 4. Changing payment method for a subscription.

+== Frequently Asked Questions ==

+= Does I need to have an SSL Certificate? =

+Yes you do.
+For any transaction involving sensitive information, you should take security seriously, and credit card information is incredibly sensitive.
+This plugin disables itself if you try to process live transactions without an SSL certificate.
+You can read [Stripe's reasaoning for using SSL here](https://stripe.com/help/ssl).

+= Does this plugin work with Subscriptions? =

+Yes.
+In order to process subscription payments, you'll need to have the [WooCommerce Subscriptions plugin](http://www.woothemes.com/products/woocommerce-subscriptions/).
+I'm not planning on adding the subscription funcionality to this plugin because the aforementioned plugin is well worth the money.

+= How do I get support or request a feature? =

+If you're having trouble with this plugin in particular, the [Stripe for WooCommerce support forum](http://wordpress.org/support/plugin/stripe-for-woocommerce) is a good place to start, or you can also visit the [Stripe For WooCommerce GitHub repository](https://github.com/stezu/stripe-for-woocommerce).
+Please don't post your issues in both because that's annoying.

+= I love this plugin, how can I help improve it? =

+You're the best.
+The [Stripe for WooCommerce GitHub repository](https://github.com/stezu/stripe-for-woocommerce) is a great place to start.
+Feel free to look through the issues already reported, or add your own.
+If you feel like you can fix something or improve the code, feel free to send a pull request and explain what's going on and I'll be glad to merge it into the plugin.

+= I have money burning a hole in my pocket, where can I send it? =

+I'll take it off your hands!
+This plugin is completely open-source and completely free and will remain that way for it's entire life.
+With that said, this plugin is free and you're not required to pay a penny, but if this plugin helped you and your business and you feel it's worth some spare change, [send it here](https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=3489V46ZRBQMC&lc=US&item_name=Thank%20You%20Coffee%20for%20Stripe%20for%20WooCommerce&currency_code=USD).
+Thank you.

+= My Question isn't on this list, what do I do now? =

+Holler at the [Stripe For WooCommerce support forum](http://wordpress.org/support/plugin/stripe-for-woocommerce).
+Hopefully you can find your question has already been answered there, but if not open up a new thread and you'll probably get a wothwhile response.

+= Is there good documentation somewhere? =

+Not yet.
+I've been meaning to go through the code and develop some solid documentation on how to not only set it up, but also tweak and customize it to your liking.
+There are features that most people probably don't know about and they should, so I'm going to try and get that set up ASAP, but I'm a one-man-band so I don't necessarily have a lot of free time to devote to mind-numbing documentation.

 == Changelog ==